jpf91/jpf91.github.io/content/blog/2025-03-03-attach-devcontainer-distrobox.md

 draft: false
 ---

-[DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) is a convenient way to develop in VS Code, whereas [distrobox](https://distrobox.it/) enables convenient GUI and device access in containers.
+[Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) is a convenient way to develop in VS Code, whereas [distrobox](https://distrobox.it/) enables convenient GUI and device access in containers.
 Both concepts can be combined using VS Code's *Attach to running container* command, but there are some things to remember.

 <!--more-->

 ## Configuration for Attached Containers

-Just like for Devcontainers that are created when you open a project, you can also specify a `devcontainers.json` configuration that is used when attaching to a running container.
+Like for Dev Containers that are set up when you open a project, you can also specify `devcontainers.json` configuration when attaching to running containers.
-The main difficulty here is locating the file:
+The only difficulty here is locating the file though.
-Simply press `CTRL` + `SHIFT` + `p` and execute the *Dev Containers: Open Attached Container Configuration File* command to open the right file.
+To find it, press `CTRL` + `SHIFT` + `p`, then execute the *Dev Containers: Open Attached Container Configuration File* command.

 ## Attach as Non-root User

-By default, VS Code will attach as root user to running containers.
+By default, VS Code will attach to running containers as root user.
-This will cause certain issues for distrobox containers, for example the git window integration complaining about incorrect file permissions etc.
+This will cause certain issues for distrobox containers, such as git complaining about incorrect file permissions.

-To solve this, you can edit the `devcontainer.json` [configuration for attached containers](#configuration-for-attached-containers) and add the `remoteUser` property:
+To solve this, you can edit `devcontainer.json` [configuration for the attached container](#configuration-for-attached-containers) and add the `remoteUser` property.
+When using distrobox, the `remoteUser` should be the username of your local user, as distrobox replicates that user in the container:
 ```json
 {
 	"workspaceFolder": "/home/jpfau/Dokumente/Projekte/FPGA/tang20k-neorv32",